 - Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively.

-- Articulate the relations among culture, history, and texts.
+- Articulate the relations among culture, history, and texts, including structures of power.

 BA Assessment Schedule

 - PLO 2: 2018, 2023